 If it can be sorted, then the time and costs involved at this point are likely to be very high.
 Or, even worse, this has often been the cause of deals falling apart.

 Finally, if things haven’t been done right, to then retrospectively provide equivalent value to the employees of the firm, many years after you thought it was all sorted, can be extremely difficult, maybe even impossible.

 So, a few pointers from our experience to ensure you do not fall foul of a broken cap table.

-a) Unless otherwise authorised in your Articles, you need to get formal Board and Shareholder approval ahead of issuing ordinary shares.
+- Unless otherwise authorised in your Articles of Association, you need to get formal Board and Shareholder approval ahead of issuing ordinary shares.

-c) You need to inform Companies House within a month via the submission of an SH01 form which states what you have issued that is new, and what your up to date complete capital structure is.
+- You need to inform Companies House within a month via the submission of an SH01 form which states what you have issued that is new, and what your up-to-date complete capital structure is.